The Good Food Institute Europe is 100% funded by philanthropic support.

 The difference your support makes

-Here are just some of the ways support from donors has already had an impact:
+Here are just some of the latest ways support from donors has already had an impact:

 GFI Europe attended IFFA, the world’s largest meat industry trade fair, to encourage the sector to get involved with plant-based and cultivated meat.

 GFI Europe and Ivy Farm Technologies call for greater investment in cultivated meat research and a more collaborative regulatory process at an event in the UK Parliament.